Recommendations for research

 What overall osmolality (or concentration of calcium and glucose/dextrose) in parenteral nutrition can determine whether to administer centrally or peripherally?

-Full details of the research recommendation are in evidence review B: venous access.
+Full details of the evidence and the committee's discussion are in evidence review B: venous access.